danielmkarlsson/sc4reaper/README.md

 # SC4Reaper

-[ SuperCollider / Reaper course held at EMS for SoundDesign students at Stockholm University of The Arts ]
+SuperCollider / Reaper course for SoundDesign students at Stockholm University of The Arts

 This is our DAW:
 http://Reaper.fm